-The University of Providence Bachelor of Science in Nursing Degree Completion Program is designed for completion in four consecutive semesters or 16 months.
+The University of Providence Bachelor of Science in Nursing Degree Completion Program is designed for completion in three consecutive semesters or 12 months.
 Following a required face-to-face program orientation, students complete all required nursing and other coursework that is delivered using online learning technologies.

 Students progress through the program on a part-time, cohort-based model with required online classes that occur on a single day every other week each semester.
 In a cohort, the same group of students take all of their courses together in sequence.